 G4EB2-Any digital input can be used as a counter.
 Counters must be configured.
 They start as soon as they are configured and can be Started, Stopped, Read, and Read & Cleared.

+E1-Any digital input can be used as a counter.
 Use PAC Control digital point commands to work with counters.